daloqily/my-store/README.md

 This project is a requirement of Udacity's Full-Stack JavaScript Nanodegree Developing a single-page app through Angular

+## Key Features

+# view list of products

+# View Details of a product

+# Add products to cart

+# remove products from cart

+# create an order

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.